freelawproject/hr/handbook/handbook.md

 Please use your organizational email address for all work-related correspondence, scheduling, etc. Personal accounts should not be used for work-related activities.

-You will be granted access to our shared password manager.
-All passwords that need to be shared with the organization must be shared using this manager; passwords should not be shared via email or other insecure methods.

 ### Calendars
 Please keep your availability updated on your Google calendar account associated with the organization - please don't use your personal account.
 Please record any meetings, vacation time, appointments, and anything else that your teammates might need to schedule around.
-Feel free to schedule meetings with other coworkers on the Google calendar.
+Schedule meetings with other coworkers on the Google calendar.

 ### Regular Meetings
 All meetings must be held in a manner that allows for full participation of all employees, regardless of such individual variables such as geographic location.

-#### Daily Standup(s)
-To better coordinate organizational or product development efforts, one or more daily standups may be scheduled, each lasting no longer than 15 minutes.

-The purpose of the daily standup is to provide a short summary of what you focused on the previous day, what you are planning on focusing on today, and, critically, identification of any obstacles or blockers that may prevent you from completing a task.

-Once each participant has completed their summary, the standup may be ended.
-Should a topic be raised that requires more in depth discussion, a separate meeting should be scheduled.

 #### Book Clubs, "Family" Meals, and Other Informal Rituals
 We are a small, close knit team.
 To maintain a balanced, healthy, and fun organization, we encourage the formation of informal gatherings and groups.
 Any employee may sponsor an informal gathering or group so as long it is are open to all employees and supports organizational health.

 As in any endeavor, it is critical that any informal gathering or group clearly define its purpose and the expectation placed upon its participants.

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

-DID WE MENTION?
-THIS ENTIRE DOCUMENT IS A DRAFT

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

-### Tools & Services We Use
-We utilize an ever-changing array of tools and platforms to get our work done.
-Employees are expected to familiarize themselves with all tools that are applicable to their work areas.
-Trial and adoption of new tools is encouraged and should be done in a collaborative manner with your colleagues to encourage operational alignment and discourage tool siloing.

-We do our best to keep our [tool and platform](tools.md)] list up to date.

-## Recommended Reading
+## Compliance Notices
-* Remote: Office Not Required ( specific chapters )
-* How to Collaborate Remotely
-* Beware the Dragons
-* Managing Remote Workers
-* Life as a Remote Worker
-* Dealing with Excuses
-* The Lean Startup
-* Don't Make Me Think

-DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

-# Payday Notice

-In compliance with California Labor Code sections 204, 204A, 204B, 205, and 205.5, regular paydays for employees shall be as follows:

-XXXXXX
+State and federal agencies require that we share posters with our employees that informs them of their rights.
+We keep these posters in this repository in the "posters" directly, and post some additional information below.

+Please review your rights.

-# Emergency Phone Numbers
+### Emergency Phone Numbers

 In compliance with Title 8 §1512(e) of the California Code of Regulations, the following are to be used in the case of emergency: